-Fair Value at December 31, 2021 Fair Value at December 31, 2020
+Fair Value at December 31, 2022 Fair Value a December 31 2021

 Assets:

-Non-qualified benefit plan assets (a) \$ 10,347 \$ 9,041
+Non-qualified benefit plan assets (a) \$ 8,874 \$ 10,347

+Interest rate swaps (b) 7,039 -

-Total Assets \$ 10,347 \$ 9,041
+Total Assets \$ 15,913 \$ 10,347

 Liabilities:

-Interest rate swaps (b) 6,428 13,073
+Interest rate swaps (b) - 6,428

-Long term debt (c) 218,875 241,278
+Long term debt (c) 207,737 218,875

-Total Liabilities \$ 225,303 \$ 254,351
+Total Liabilities \$ 207,737 \$ 225,303

-(a) Included in Non-qualified benefit plan assets is the cash surrender value of insurance policies on various individuals that are associated with the Company.
-The carrying amounts of these insurance policies approximates their fair value.

-- (b) Valuation models are calibrated to initial trade price.
+- (a) Included in Non-qualified benefit plan assets is the cash surrender value of insurance policies on various individuals that are associated with the Company.
+The carrying amounts of these insurance policies approximates their fair value. - (b) Valuation models are calibrated to initial trade price.
 Subsequent valuations are based on observable inputs to the valuation model (e.g. interest rates and credit spreads).
 Model inputs are changed only when corroborated by market data.
 A credit risk adjustment is made on each swap using observable market credit spreads.
 Thus, inputs used to determine fair value of the interest rate swap are Level 2 inputs.
-Interest rate swaps of \$3,479 and \$2,949 at December 31, 2021 are included in Accrued expenses and other current liabilities, respectively.
-Interest rate swaps of \$4,075 and \$8,998 at December 31, 2020 are included in Accrued expenses and other current liabilities, respectively. - (c) The fair value of the Company's long-term debt, including current maturities, is based on rates for instruments with comparable maturities and credit quality (Level 2 inputs), and approximates its carrying value.
-Prior to the Company's most recent debt refinancing, the fair value of the Company's long-term debt, including current maturities, was estimated using discounted cash flows based on the Company's current incremental borrowing rates for similar types of borrowing arrangements, which was a Level 2 input for all periods presented.
-See Note 9 for additional information.
+Interest rate swaps of \$4,120 and \$2,919 at December 31, 2022 are included in Prepaid and other current assets and Other long-term assets, respectively.
+Interest rate swaps of \$3,479 and \$2,949 at December 31, 2021 are included in Accrued expenses and other current liabilities and Other long-term liabilities, respectively. - (c) The fair value of the Company's long-term debt, including current maturities, is based on rates for instruments with comparable maturities and credit quality (Level 2 inputs), and approximates its carrying value.
 Long-term debt is recorded at carrying amount, net of discount and deferred financing costs, as disclosed on the face of the balance sheet.